cesarsauvage/cesarsauvage.github.io/content/publications/2024_GMD_Bouin_WASP/index.md

 ---
 title: "The wave-age-dependent stress parameterisation (WASP) for momentum and heat turbulent fluxes at sea in SURFEX v8.1"
 authors:
-- Marie-Noëlle Bouin
+- Bouin, M-B.
-- Cindy Lebeaupin Brossier
+- Lebeaupin Brossier, C.
-- Sylvie Malardel
+- Malardel, S.
-- Aurore Voldoire
+- Voldoire, A.
 - admin
 author_notes:
 - ""